Swasth-Apps/swasth.co/src/pages/blog/imposter-syndrome.md

 ## 2. The Superhero

-Since people who experience this phenomenon are convinced that they’re phonies amongst r colleagues, they often push themselves to work harder and harder to catch up.
-But this is just a false cover-up for their insecurities, and the work overload may harm not only their own mental health but also their relationships with others.
+Since people who experience this phenomenon are convinced that they’re phonies amongst colleagues, they often push themselves to working harder and harder to catch up.
+But this is just a false cover-up for their insecurities, and the workload may harm not only their own mental health but also their relationships with others.

 ## 3. The natural genius